lyj505/nginx.conf/README.md

 # nginx.conf
-conf of nginx with node
+config of nginx to deal req with node and static resource with itself